Did European Colonialism Benefit Africans?

 The negative legacies of colonialism – despotism, negative ethnicity, aid dependence, and general underdevelopment, etc – certainly do persist.

-But for those unwilling to submit to the gods of path dependence, the question remains of how long incompetent African leaders will continue to blame outsiders for their own ineptitude.
+But for those unwilling to submit to the gods of path dependence, the question remains one of how long incompetent African leaders will continue to blame outsiders for their own ineptitude.
 After half a century of independence, many Africans are wary of being the only ones left in the “bottom billion” once the East and South Asians climb up.

 To paraphrase Achebe, the trouble with Africa is simply and squarely a failure of leadership.
 There is nothing basically wrong with the African character.
 There is nothing wrong with the African land or climate or water or air or anything else.
 Even external conquest and subsequent colonialism was not unique to Africa.